agentio/serviceinfrastructure/content/docs/proxies/esp.md

 [github.com/agentio/esp](https://github.com/agentio/esp) is a fork that includes a [Dockerfile](https://github.com/agentio/esp/blob/master/Dockerfile) and configuration to use GitHub actions to build alternate container images that are published at [github.com/agentio/esp/pkgs/container/esp](https://github.com/agentio/esp/pkgs/container/esp).

 Note that ESP is lightly maintained, with just [a few recent commits](https://github.com/cloudendpoints/esp/commits/master/).
 We can see that a [recent commit](https://github.com/cloudendpoints/esp/commit/73ae1115ae1a47f6d74269e0219497f44a278f6c#diff-288b593fcb4342d79d4a324f301eb1ea8e4b84d4fed01288c3facd07fee84abdR134) addressed the problem that we noticed of API keys appearing in the service logs.
 [This later commit](https://github.com/cloudendpoints/esp/commit/4b377082d3f50ad1be94d1b27b41976064c12ed9) made it the default.
-We still saw them because we were using ESPv2.
+We still saw the API keys because we were using ESPv2.

 You'll also see that the Dockerfile builds ESP on Ubuntu 16.04.
 This follows the [build instructions in the main repo](https://github.com/cloudendpoints/esp/blob/master/doc/build-esp-on-ubuntu-16-04.md).
 It also uses a very old version of Bazel (0.21.0) (Bazel is now [past 9.0.0](https://bazel.build/release/rolling)).
 This makes building and debugging ESP challenging.